Parveen Akbar

 Parveen Akbar is a Pakistani actress.
 She is known for her roles in dramas Zamani Manzil Kay Maskharay, Ab Dekh Khuda Kya Karta Hai, Yeh Zindagi Hai and Deewangi.

 Career

 She started her acting career in 1970 and appeared in dramas on PTV.
-She appeared in dramas and noted for her roles in Zamani Manzil Kay Maskharay, Ab Dekh Khuda Kya Karta Hai, Yeh Zindagi Hai and Deewangi.
+She is known for her roles in Zamani Manzil Kay Maskharay, Ab Dekh Khuda Kya Karta Hai, Yeh Zindagi Hai and Deewangi.

 Personal life

 Parveen is married and has three children.
 Parveen's daughter Rabya Kulsoom and son Muhammad Faizan Sheikh are both actors.
-Actress Maham Amir is her daughter-in-law and lead vocalist of the pop rock band Mirage, Rehan Nizami is her son-in-law.
+Actress Maham Amir is her daughter-in-law and lead vocalist of the pop rock band Mirage, Rehan Nizami, is her son-in-law.